Trodelvy® (sacituzumab govitecan-hziy)

 Warnings and Precautions

-Serious hypersensitivity reactions including life-threatening anaphylactic reactions have occurred with SG treatment.
+SG can cause serious hypersensitivity reactions including life-threatening anaphylactic reactions.
 Severe signs and symptoms included cardiac arrest, hypotension, wheezing, angioedema, swelling, pneumonitis, and skin reactions.

 Incidence and Management of Rash in SG Clinical Studies